Hello and welcome to Towards a Smarter World

 Wow.
 Now, we're very aligned in this regard.
 At [A], we're working on the Master Content Model

 ®, which is essentially a way to try to unify all of the various standards and markup languages and renditions of structured content.
 We look at the need to create sort of system-agnostic, even standard agnostic content models, owned by the enterprise that represent schema in a way that's independent of all of the representations that content takes along a long supply chain.

 So, we look at semi-structured (or, sometimes we call it "pseudo structured") content as a good entry point into a supply chain that then moves forward into XML forms aligned potentially with DITA, and then further downstream gets enriched with other annotation and metadata

 , various forms of schema.org markup which could be JSON LD

-or any other markup variant that can represent the same elements within a model.
+or any other markup variant that can represent the same elements

 I love this idea that it's not "this" versus "that" technology.
 It’s a “let's find the best representation for our given publishing need because our content ecosystems are far more complex than a single standard can usually represent and certainly a single authoring environment or a single publishing model”.
 We have to create systems that are sort of independent.
 Does that generally make sense with your vision?